Sustainable Transportation

 Electric Vehicle Charging Stations

 The LPS EV charging stations are connected to an online dashboard that tracks station use and quantifies environmental impacts.
-Since installation, over 4,200 kg of greenhouse gas emissions have been avoided, which is like planting 109 trees and letting them grow 10 years.
-In 2021, nearly 800 charging sessions occurred across the seven stations.
+Since the first installations, over 42,000 kg of greenhouse gas emissions have been avoided.
+That’s like planting 1,083 trees and letting them grow for 10 years!
+In 2023, nearly 1,900 charging sessions occurred at LPS stations.

 Community Resources